Four-year-old Katie Archer is given a birthday party every weekend because her family has a lifetime of birthdays to make up for.

 Katie is much-loved by siblings Caleb and Amy, who understand she is not going to get better.

 Caleb was devastated at the news Katie wouldn't be joining him at Bayfield Primary School when she turned five.

-The level of care Katie needs is all-consuming, so Lisa has given up her part-time job.
-Brett, who works from home, has had to give up other commitments like his role on the school's board of trustees.
+The level of care Katie needs is all-consuming, so Mrs Archer has had to give up her part-time job.
+Mr Archer, who works from home, has had to give up other commitments like his role on the school's board of trustees.

 There are nine health professionals who come into their home on a regular basis including a physiotherapist, speech therapist and occupational therapist.

 Through the "living hell" they have endured, the Archers have been floored by some of the kindness they have received.

 Neighbours who they didn't even know have put themselves on a roster to drop off supplies for them, and a local doctor is calling daily.

 They are also hugely appreciative of the support of Bayfield Preschool staff who always have their doors open to Katie.